gtsherman/spark-search/README.md

 # Spark Search

 An exercise in Apache Spark and information retrieval.
+Probably not ready for real world use!

 ## Overview